FyroxEngine/Fyrox/rg3d-sound/README.md

 Sound library for games and interactive applications written in Rust.

-**WARNING:** even this crate has `rg3d` prefix in its name, it could be used separately without any issues.
+**NOTE:** even though this crate has `rg3d` prefix in its name, it can be used separately without any issues.

 ## Key features